Custom types

 Multiple constructors

-We've already seen a custom type with multiple constructors in the Language
+We've already seen custom types with multiple constructors in the Language Tour like Bool or Option.

 /// A Bool is a value that is either `True` or `False`